27 Instant Fixes For Nagging Problems Around the House

 Screw the hinge back in with yellow dichromate (zinc-plated) screws—the color and head size of these rust-resistant drywall screws are a good match for standard brass hinge screws.
 If the door doesn’t shut properly after all the screws are driven in, they may have been driven in too far, pulling the door frame out of plumb.
 Just back the screws out a few turns.

-Bend a Strike Plate Tab to Stop a Door Rattle
+Bend Strike Plate Tab

 A closed door that rattles as you walk down the hall is easy to fix.
 Remove the strike plate and bend the tab forward slightly.
 You may need two pairs of pliers or even a vise to bend a heavy-gauge tab.
 Screw the strike plate back into place, check for rattles and try again if necessary.
 When you get it right, the bent tab holds the door tightly against the doorstop molding and eliminates the rattle.